yury-lysogorskiy/lammps/doc/src/compute_pair_local.rst

 force.

-The values *fx*, *fy*, and *fz* are the :math:`(x,y,z)` components of the force vector on atom *i* obtained by projecting *force* on the distance vector.
+The values *fx*, *fy*, and *fz* are the :math:`(x,y,z)` components of the force vector on the first atom *i* of a pair in the neighbor list due to the second atom *j*.
+Mathematically, they are obtained by multiplying the value of *force* from above with a unit vector created from the *dx*, *dy*, and *dz* components of the distance vector also described above.
 For pair styles that apply non-central forces, such as :doc:`granular pair styles <pair_gran>`, these values only include the :math:`(x,y,z)` components of the normal force component.